flowb/ClothTOP/README.md

 ## Download NVIDIA FleX

 Download FleX 1.2 (https://developer.nvidia.com/flex).
-Then create a new environment variables called `NvFlexDir` that holds the path to `flex` directory.
+Then create a new environment variable called `NvFlexDir` that holds the path to `/flex` directory.

 ## 3D Models